Full disclosure— I’m a Nutritional Consultant who eats (and lives by) clean keto— and I have hemorrhoids. Embarasssssssing!

 1. Adjust Fiber Intake

-When seeking constipation relief, most often we’re told to “eat more fiber.”
-The thing is, some people get constipated with too much fiber, others with too little.
+When seeking constipation relief, most often, we’re told to “eat more fiber.”
+The thing is, some people get constipated with too much fiber and others with too little.
 Unfortunately, determining whether you need more or less fiber in your diet may take some experimenting.

 When to Increase Fiber Intake

 If you’re suffering from constipation one of the first things to note is your fiber intake.

 Prior to keto, most of us were accustomed to deriving our daily dose of fiber through bread, whole grains, cereals, and legumes— all of which are not so keto-friendly.
 The thing is, most of us are able to cut out these starchy foods in order to achieve ketogenic success, but few of us are able to meet our dietary fiber needs after doing so.

 The current Dietary Guidelines for Americans recommend the following approximate daily intake:

 - Adult men require about 34 grams of fiber (depending on their age)